Establishment of Environmental Management Systems

-of a recycling-oriented society, and realization of a
+low-carbon society, realization of a recycling-oriented society, and

 Kawasaki Group EMS

-subsidiaries embrace the practice of building an environmental management system.
+and its subsidiaries are building an environmental management system.

 Status of Environmental Management System Acquisition in Kawasaki Group

-conferences from time to time for personnel with environmental responsibilities
+hold liaison conferences as needed for personnel with environmental

-to ensure adherence to environmental laws and regulations, dissemination and full
+responsibilities to ensure adherence to environmental laws and regulations,

 Compliance with Laws and Regulations

-in the Group’s efforts to comply with environmental laws and regulations.
+activities in compliance with environmental laws and regulations.

 Promoting Environmental Communication